jmyers7/book/_sources/chapters/11-optim.md

 for all $\ba,\bb\in \bbr^n$ and all $t\in [0,1]$.
 If "$\leq$" is replaced with "$<$", then the function is called _strictly convex_; if the inequalities are reversed, we obtain the definitions of _concave_ and _strictly concave_.
 ```

+Essentially, the definition says that a function is convex provided that its graph "lies below its secant lines."
+If the function is twice-differentiable, then there equivalent characterizations of convexity in terms of calculus:

 ```{prf:theorem} Main theorem on convex functions (single-variable version)
 :label: main-convex-thm